mcnairsa/100-days-of-code/log.md

 ### Day ???/100: 03-12-2024
 **Today's Progress**:
-More on the codecademy Design System project.
+More on the Codecademy Design System project.
 Working on importing fonts with the@font-face CSS rule.
-Note working for me and I don't know if it's all me or if it's something to do with their learning envirment so the next thing will be to try it locally.
+Note working for me and I don't know if it's all me or if it's something to do with their learning environment so the next thing will be to try it locally.
 That's for tomorrow.

 **Link to Work:**